ZdenkaSosnova/sportovni-pes-roku/README.md

 # Sportovní pes roku - Rails Application

-Welcome to **Sportovní pes roku** - a Rails application designed for managing the annual competition of sport dogs within the **Club chovatelů kola a šeltií** (KCHCS).
+Welcome to **Sportovní pes roku** - a Rails application designed for managing the annual competition of sport dogs within the **Club chovatelů kolií a šeltií** (KCHCS).
 This application allows club members to sign up their dogs for the competition, track their performance in various competitions throughout the year, and ultimately generate rankings based on specific rules.

 ## Functionality

-- **Member Sign Up**: Club members can sign up their dogs for the competition by providing their first and last names, verifying their membership status.
+- **Member Sign Up**: Only members of **Club chovatelů kola a šeltií** (KCHCS) are allowed to sign up for the competition.
+They need to provide their first and last names to verify their membership status and gain access to the application's functionality.

 - **Dog Registration**: Once signed up, members can register their dogs within the competition.

 - **Competition Tracking**: Members can add details of each competition their dogs participate in, including the type of competition, points earned, and placement.

 - **Point Calculation**: The application calculates points earned by each dog based on predefined rules.
 Points are awarded for completing tests and competitions, both domestically and internationally.

-- **Ranking**: At the end of the year, the application generates a final ranking of each dog based on the accumulated points.
+- **Ranking**: The application provides real-time ranking updates for each dog.
+Rankings are continuously updated as new entries and competition results are added.

 ## Competition Rules